emrahsariboz/Machine-learning-portfolio/README.md

 # Machine-learning-roadMap

+[Machine Learning is the] field of study that gives computers the ability to learn without being explicitly programmed.
+—Arthur Samuel, 1959

 Repository containing a portfolio of machine learning projects and weekly progress towards becoming better at Machine Learning algorithms.

 # Week 1